-jean-christophe has funded healthcare for 58 patients in 11 countries.
+jean-christophe has funded healthcare for 100 patients in 12 countries.

-Muntha is an 80-year-old mother of four from Cambodia.
-She has fifteen grandchildren, and enjoys listening to the radio, watching Khmer movies on television, and looking after her grandchildren.
-One year ago, Muntha developed a cataract in each eye, causing her blurry vision, tearing, and photophobia.
-She has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
-When Muntha learned about our medical partner, Children's Surgical Centre, she traveled for half an hour seeking treatment.
-On August 7, doctors will perform a small incision cataract surgery and an intraocular lens implant in each eye.
+Chhuon is a 68-year-old retired rice farmer who is married and has one son, two daughters, and seven grandchildren.
+Chhuon lives with her husband and their daughter who is a food seller.
+She likes to go to the pagoda.
+Four years ago, Chhuon developed a cataract in her left eye, causing her blurry vision and photophobia.
+She has difficulty seeing things clearly, including colors and faces, and is worried about falling when walking.
+When Chhuon learned about our medical partner, Children's Surgical Centre, she traveled for four and a half hours seeking treatment.
+On May 6th, doctors will perform a small incision cataract surgery and an intraocular lens implant in her left eye.
 After recovery, she will be able to see clearly.
-Now, she needs help to fund this $398 procedure.
-She says, "I hope that my surgery will allow me to see again and be able to take care of my grandchildren."
+Now, she needs help to fund this $253 procedure.
+Chhuon says, "I hope after surgery my eye can see clearly so I can visit the pagoda by myself, see my relatives, and do housework well."